 Each alternative will have different properties.
 Any column that is shown as white is an editable field.
 Columns in yellow are not editable from the alternative, but in some cases may be editable from other places in the model, such as the Flextables or Properties.

-Information on the individual alternatives available in the different hydraulics and hydrology software can be found by searching the Help menu for the product.
+Information on the individual alternatives available in the different OpenFlows software can be found by searching the Help menu for the product.

-Note: Changes made in the drawing pane, Properties, and Flextables will automatically make changes to the values in the active alternative.
+Note: Changes made in the drawing pane, Properties, and Flextables will automatically make changes to the values in the respective active alternatives.

 Note: The parent/child function is not used in for calculation options.
 New calculation options can be created by select the New icon.